ircv3/ircv3-specifications/extensions/sts.md

 number to use for secure connections.

 Clients MUST use sufficient certificate verification to ensure the connection is secure without any errors.
-This may involve validation against a system root certificate bundle or a user-specified trust root.
+This might involve validation against a system root certificate bundle or a user-specified trust root.

 In compliant server software, this capability MUST be made available as an optional configuration setting.
-Server administrators may have valid reasons not to enable it.
+Server administrators might have valid reasons not to enable it.

 ## Details

 When enabled, the capability has a REQUIRED value: a comma (`,`) separated list of tokens.
-Each token is a key which may have a value attached.
+Each token consists of a key which might have a value attached.
 If there is a value attached, the value is separated from the key by a `=`.
 That is, `<key>[=<value>][,<key2>[=<value2>][,<keyN>[=<valueN>]]]`.
 Keys specified in this document MUST only occur at most once.